AI-Sandbox-AI-Healthcare/neural-network-assignment-3/README.md

 | Code quality | 10 | Every function keeps its docstring; no function is left as an unimplemented stub |

-The grader ships its own copy of `data/`, `metrics_utils.py` and the reference solution; it never trusts anything you submit except `pipeline/pipeline.py` (and, from it, only your `get_sandbox_params()` values and the 6 functions).
+The grader ships its own copy of `data/`, `metrics_utils.py` and the reference solution; it never uses anything you submit except `pipeline/pipeline.py` (and, from it, only your `get_sandbox_params()` values and the 6 functions).

 ---